jobkroongit/100-Days-Of-Code-Log/r2-log.md

 Hacking Svelte and Sveltekit.
 Learning the syntax, best stacks, project scaffolding and component creation.

 ### R2D8
+Implementing navigation installing React Router and how it works.

 ### R2D9
+Learning about Fragments.
+Using them instead of endless div tags.
+Day 10 I continue with this.

 ### R2D10
+Fragments allow you to return multiple elements from a React component by allowing you to group a list of children without adding extra nodes to the DOM, for example divs.

 ### R2D11
+Finishing up navigation of ecommerce project with React Router

 ### R2D12
+Learning and trying React Hooks from the ui.dev library.

 ### R2D13
 ### R2D14
 ### R2D15